 Even if you’re not applying for jobs at the moment, it’s important to keep your finger on the pulse.
-Our weekly commercial awareness update summarises the key stories each week into bite-size chunks.
+Keep track of our Commercial Awareness Updates for an easy way of doing this.

 Attend networking events and make contacts who can be helpful when starting your career.
 Meeting someone in person gives you a much better chance of making a good and lasting impression, compared to submitting a CV online or randomly adding them on LinkedIn.
 These contacts can also be incredibly helpful throughout your future career.

 When you’ve met someone you want to stay in touch with, be proactive and connect with them on LinkedIn.
 Always send a personal message referring to when you met them or something they mentioned that you found interesting.

 It may even be worth getting some business cards before you attend events.
 It’s easy and cheap to get them printed and they show you’re prepared and serious about your future career.
 Plus, it's something a little different.